Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 # Azure Form Recognizer client library for JavaScript

-Azure Cognitive Services [Form Recognizer](https://azure.microsoft.com/services/cognitive-services/form-recognizer/) uses cloud-based machine learning to extract structured data from documents.
-Its features include:
+Azure Cognitive Services [Form Recognizer](https://azure.microsoft.com/services/cognitive-services/form-recognizer/) is a cloud service that uses machine learning to analyze text and structured data from your documents.
+It includes the following main features:

-- Custom Document Models: Create machine learning models to extract structured data such as field values and object data structures from documents.
-The models' document types are trained on your own data, so they're tailored to your documents' structures.
-Then, use the custom models to extract fields and content from more documents that have the same structure.
-Use the SDK to manage your models by building, listing, deleting, and copying models;
+- Layout - Extract text, table structures, and selection marks, along with their bounding region coordinates, from documents.
-- Prebuilt Models: Extract data from certain types of common documents (such as receipts, invoices, business cards, or identity documents) using models developed by the Azure Form Recognizer team.
+- Document - Analyze entities, key-value pairs, tables, and selection marks from documents using the general prebuilt document model.
-- Layout Model: Extract raw document elements&mdash;such as pages (with text words/lines and selection marks), tables, and text styles&mdash;and their bounding regions from input documents.
+- Prebuilt - Analyze data from certain types of common documents (such as receipts, invoices, business cards, or identity documents) using prebuilt models.
-- Generic Document Model: Extract entities (categorized text elements) and key-value pairs (associations from one text element, such as a label, to another text element) in addition to the information produced by the prebuilt layout model.
+- Custom - Build custom models to extract text, field values, selection marks, and table data from documents.
+Custom models are built with your own data, so they're tailored to your documents.

 [Source code](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/formrecognizer/ai-form-recognizer/) |
 [Package (NPM)](https://www.npmjs.com/package/@azure/ai-form-recognizer) |